toyamarinyon/ai-sdk-langfuse/README.md

-# Next.js + Vercel AI SDK + Langfuse Integration Example
+# Next.js on Vercel + Vercel AI SDK + Langfuse Integration Example

 A production-ready example demonstrating how to instrument a Next.js application with Langfuse telemetry while deployed on Vercel, using the Vercel AI SDK.